 A German Catholic priest, Fr.
 Bruttenbruck came to the camp without proper authorization from the authorities in Manila so he was turned away.
 He had brought a truckload of medicine and food for the POWs.
 It was estimated by the POWs that he spent $300.00 for fuel to make the trip.
 He returned on December 24 with two truckloads of presents for the men and a gift bag for each.
 This time he was allowed into the camp.
 The next day, Christmas, the POWs received 2½ Red Cross boxes.
 In each box milk in some form, corn beef, fish, stew beef, sugar, meat and vegetable, tea, and chocolate.
 The POWs also received bulk corn beef, sugar, meat and vegetables, stew, raisins, dried fruit, and cocoa which they believed would last them three months.
 The POWs also were given four days off from work.

 It is known that Donald went out on a work detail to Lipa, Batangas, in January 1943.
 On the detail, the POWs built runways at a Lipa Airfield with picks and shovels.
 It is not known how long he was on the work detail.
-From records kept at Bilibid Prison Donald apparently became ill and sent there sometime in 1943, but it is not known how long he was hospitalized there.
+From records kept at Bilibid Prison Donald apparently became ill and was sent there sometime in 1943, but it is not known how long he was hospitalized there.
 From the prison, he was sent to work out on a detail at the Port Area of Manila.
 The POWs worked as stevedores on the docks loading and unloading ships.

 It is known that on July 1, 1943, his name appeared on a list of men known to be Japanese Prisoners of War.
 His parents were informed he was a POW weeks earlier.